gostkin/gostkin.github.io/README.md

-# There's nothing useful in here right now.
+# There's nothing useful right now.
 But later there'll be some interesting stuff on ML and programming.